BofangJia/Awesome-Robotics-Robot-Learning/README.md

 On the other hand, we also try to include some open source courses and talks as much as possible, hoping to build a comprehensive open source learning resource.

+In many cases, due to limited level, some recommendations or comments may contain errors.
+Please point them out and we will correct them in time.
+Email---> jiabofang@outlook.com

 <!-- ******* 0-Content Table ******* -->
 ## 🏠 Table of Contents